HELEN MOORE: ecopoet / socially engaged artist / writer

 Between 2020-21, Helen collaborated with Cape Farewell on the RiverRun project, exploring pollution and climate impacts in Poole Bay and its watershed.
 In 2021 her poetry installations were featured at Lighthouse gallery in Poole, along with visual artists David Buckland and Anna Frijstein.

-Her landscape ecopoem 'Dorset Waterbodies, a Common/weal' is currently exhibited at Somerset's Atkinson Gallery alongside work by Anthony Gormley, Chris Drury, Rachel Whiteread, David Buckland, Michael Pinsky and Ian McEwan, as part of Cape Farewell's 'Art and Climate Change' exhibition (11/9/23-11/10/23).
+Her landscape ecopoem 'Dorset Waterbodies, a Common/weal' was exhibited at Somerset's Atkinson Gallery alongside work by Anthony Gormley, Chris Drury, Rachel Whiteread, David Buckland, Michael Pinsky and Ian McEwan, as part of Cape Farewell's 'Art and Climate Change' exhibition (2023).
+It is published with two other river-inspired poems in her latest pamphlet.

 PRIZES / AWARDS